ozanbalcii/first-redux-study-mini-e-commerce/README.md

 It is a project created for the purpose of learning React.

 ## The knowledge gained in this project:
-Redux,
-components,
-props,
-state,
-hooks,
-react-strap,
-etc.
+Redux-hooks: Components, props, state, action, api use, bootstrap, react-strap, etc.